syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

   --controller true
 ```

-The next two challenges will dive into what these two items actually create in your code base and how they work together to operate your dog smile website.
+The next two challenges will dive into what these two items actually create in your code base and how they work together to operate your todo application.

 📕 Summary